What is post-traumatic stress disorder (PTSD)?

 - Having instant memories throughout the day

-- Hallucinations with the idea that the same event is happening again.
+- Hallucinations and the idea that the same event is happening again.

 - Extreme anxiety when seeing individuals, places, or anything that the person associates with the traumatic event.